SpiritsHandpicked by IWSC

 Handpicked by IWSC

-Irish whiskey is steeped in history, with the first record of the spirit dating back to around 1405 – ninety years before the drink’s existence was recorded in Scotland.
+Irish whiskey is steeped in history: the first record of the spirit dates back to around 1405.
+That’s ninety years before the drink’s existence was recorded in Scotland.
 For centuries, Irish whiskey experienced huge growth in popularity, with the first licensed distillery, Bushmills (who have a top-scoring whiskey featured on this list) opening in Northern Ireland in 1608, and the US export market booming up until the beginning of the 20th century.
-Both Prohibition and The Irish War of Independence had a negative impact on the Irish whiskey industry, causing it to fall into collapse in the mid 1900s, to the point where only two distilleries survived (Bushmills and Midleton).
+However, both The Irish War of Independence and Prohibition had a negative impact on the industry.
+It fell into collapse in the mid 1900s, to the point where only two distilleries survived (Bushmills and Midleton).

-Now, the industry is back booming and there are more than 30 sites making whiskey in Ireland, with another 20 in the pipeline.
-New independent distilleries are making some of the best whiskies on the market, in fact, with Dublin’s Teeling factory, the first distillery to open in the city in over 125 years, appearing on our list of top-scoring Irish whiskeys with its 30 YO Single Malt.
+Now, Irish whisky is back booming.
+There are more than 30 sites making whiskey in Ireland, with another 20 in the pipeline – and new independent distilleries are making some of the best whiskies on the market, with Dublin’s Teeling factory, the first distillery to open in the city in over 125 years and appearing on our list of top-scoring Irish whiskeys with its 30 YO Single Malt.

 These whiskeys are typically lighter in style, without heavier smokey notes or the headiness of vanilla, so Irish whiskey is known as being incredibly drinkable and more accessible than other types of the spirit.
-There’s also less geekery surrounding Irish whiskey, for example the regional knowledge requirements for Scotch drinking, so it makes a great whiskey for beginners and is usually more affordable than other styles.
+There’s also less geekery surrounding Irish whiskey, so it makes a great whiskey for beginners and is usually more affordable than other styles.

 bushmills whiskey barrels